 The goal of the ILPA is to continue to evolve the organization’s research and education platforms and build out best practice tools for use by industry professionals.
 Under the research platform, the ILPA addresses key issues that impact private equity, including regulatory reform, risk management, and the amount of capital circulating in the industry.
 The creation of the ILPA Institute fulfils a long-time goal of providing a structured, comprehensive executive education program designed from the perspective of the limited partner.
 The most recent version of the ILPA Private Equity Principles was published in January 2011 together with standardized reporting templates for Capital Calls and Distribution Notices.
 In an effort to enhance and improve investor reporting and transparency, the ILPA also constructed the Quarterly Reporting Standards in collaboration with general partners, auditors and industry third-parties.
 The ILPA strongly believes that the limited partner and general partner communities will mutually benefit from these best practices and by working collaboratively to seek business solutions that support investment value creation.

-In addition to the Annual General Partner Summit, the ILPA hosts Members-Only Conferences, and several regional events throughout the year to allow its members the opportunity to connect with their fellow LPs.
+In addition to the annual ILPA Summit, the ILPA hosts a Members' Conference, European Forum and several Global Events throughout the year to allow its members the opportunity to connect with their fellow LPs.
 The goal of facilitating quality networking opportunities and providing an environment that encourages long-term relationship building remains a priority for the organization.